python-discord/code-jam-5/practical_porcupines/README.md

 1. Please edit `CLIENT_TOKEN` from the `.env` file inside of the base folder, next to `Pipfile` to the bot's token.
 If you do not know how to get a discord bot made and get the token, click [here](https://github.com/reactiflux/discord-irc/wiki/Creating-a-discord-bot-&-getting-a-token).
 2. Install pipenv with `pip install pipenv` (NOTE: May be `pip3` on Linux)
 3. Enter pipenv's shell with `pipenv shell`
-4. When in the pipenv shell, run `python -m . flask-api` to start the api
+4. When in the pipenv shell, run `python -m practical_porcupine flask-api` to start the api
 5. To start the webportal, **open a new terminal** and repeat step 3 & 4 with `flask-webportal` instead of `flask-api`
 6. To start the discord bot, **open a new terminal** and repeat step 3 & 4 with `discord-bot` instead of `flask-api`.
 Make sure you have step 1 set properly for this one
 7. Finished!
 Please follow the pointers below to view all mini-projects in action: